mbobcik/BoBlog/_posts/2024-10-22-nier-automata-first-view.md

 >
 > [ioxx](https://www.metacritic.com/user/ioxx/)

-Sure I know few people who would love it, maybe even I would love it when younger.
+Sure, I know few people who would love it, maybe even I would love it when younger.
 But for dad (with rather conservative wife :)) ...

 The story can be maybe made up for with the replays, but what really irritated me is how is the story told sometimes.
 By monologues of the boss during heat of the battle.
 I was fighting both for life of 2B and to catch some context.

 ![Boss fight with monologue](/assets/img/nier-fight.jpg)

 Alas, do not raise your pitchfork, I will replay it and finish the other main endings of the game.
 Maybe it will reveal its true potential, and I will join the lovers.
-For today tho, I stand dissapointed.
+For today tho, I stand disappointed.

 {: .box-note}
 **Want to comment?** Since I do not have comments implemented on the site, please reach out to me via some of the socials in the footer.